JadeOfMaar/sandbox/DeepSky/TheSpice/README.md

 # The Spice
 The most precious substance in the universe has come to KSP.
 Texture work is currently barely on the to-do for this one.
 What matters is that it's here and it works.
 See changelog.txt for to-do.
 This mod is still far from release-ready.

-**Licenced CC-BY-SA-NC 4.0.** This mod intends to be entirely built on others with this same license.
+**Licenced CC-BY-NC-SA 4.0.** This mod intends to be entirely built on others with this same license.

 ## Integrations
 The following mods have these associations with The Spice: